Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it: ls -la > file name
 9: script that duplicates the last line of the file iacta: tail -1 < iacta >> iacta
 10: script that deletes all the regular files
+11: Write a script that counts the number of directories and sub-directories in the current director: find . -type d -not -name '.' | wc -1